Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Privacy

-Ohio is a one-party-consent state for audio recording, but a drone microphone capturing conversation without any party's consent violates this section.
+Ohio is a one-party consent state for audio recording, meaning one party to a conversation can record it.
+However, a drone microphone that captures a conversation without any party's consent violates this section.

 View source